galaxyproject/galaxy-hub/content/blog/2022-07-13-Galaxy-Wellbeing-Blog-4/index.md

 ## What can be done to lessen the challenges?

-**Setting boundaries**: Everyone should set boundaries by indicating working hours or times they will be available to meet or work together.
+**Set boundaries**: Everyone should set boundaries by indicating working hours or times they will be available to meet or work together.

 **Be flexible to irregular working hours**: Sometimes it might be hard to set working hours for open-source projects, since some people usually work when they get free time.
 In cases like this, have a communication channel where you can communicate asynchronously about the work or plans.
 Don’t expect an immediate response; let them get back to you when they can.